FenixEdu/oddjet/README.md

 ## Getting Started

-To start developing using FenixEdu Academic you should take a look to our documentation site:
+To start developing using Oddjet you should take a look to our documentation site:

 [https://confluence.fenixedu.org/display/ODDJET/Welcome](https://confluence.fenixedu.org/display/ODDJET/Welcome)

-It includes tutorials and examples so you can learn how to use the Bennu Framework
+It includes tutorials and examples so you can learn how to use Oddjet

 ##Issue Tracking